ram191/ram191/readme.md

 - Livescore web application for sport events
 - SaaS application for finance
 - Telegram bots

-## 🔭 I’m currently working on ...

-- Configuring Neovim for eternity
-- My blog post in https://ram191.com
-- A music studio rental website in https://bookingstudio.id
-- And an automated blog in https://blog.bookingstudio.com

 ## 📫 How to reach me ...